 Especially in the world of data, it’s easy to get bogged down in the nitty-gritty of how something works.
 That’s especially true with more complicated concepts, of which predictive analytics tools certainly fit the bill when you get into machine learning and predictive models.

 That being said, answering the question “What is predictive analytics?” is actually much simpler than you’d think.
 Put in layman’s terms, predictive analytics involves more accurately forecasting future events, trends, and outcomes based on a set of historical data.
-By leveraging machine learning and artificial intelligence, predictive analytics is able to rapidly go through multiple decision trees to help you better understand the possibility of certain things happening.
+By leveraging machine learning and artificial intelligence, predictive analytics can rapidly go through multiple decision trees to help you better understand the possibility of certain things happening.

-Predictive analytics goes beyond these limitations by using past data and outcomes to enable you to not only figure out what may happen but determine through the predictive analytics process and prescriptive analytics what is most ideal for your business to have happen in the future, too.
+Predictive analytics goes beyond these limitations by using past data and outcomes to enable you to not only figure out what may happen but determine through the predictive analytics process and prescriptive analytics what is most ideal for your business to have happened in the future, too.

-So, now that you know what predictive analytics is, you probably want to know what the best ways are to utilize it to your company’s advantage.
+Now that you know what predictive analytics is, you probably want to know the best ways to utilize it to your company’s advantage.
 When it comes to using predictive analytics data modeling to come up with actionable insights and an accurate forecast, there are all kinds of ways you can leverage predictive analytics in your existing business process.
 However, one of the most common times you’ll be looking to the real-time insights predictive analytics tools provide is when you’re determining whether or not you want to create additional products or not.